BNN-UPC/datanetAPI/README.md

 * ‘AggInfo’: dictionary with performance measurements for all aggregate flows between a specific [src,dst] pair.
   * ‘PktsDrop’: packets dropped per time unit over the path [src,dst]. (packets/time unit)
   * ‘AvgDelay’: average per-packet delay over the packets transmitted on path [src,dst] (time units)
-  * ‘AvgLnDelay’: average of the neperian logarithm of the per-packet delay over the all packets transmitted on path [src, dst].
-This is “avg(ln(packet_delay))”
   * ‘p10’, ‘p20’, ‘p50’, ‘p80’, ‘p90’: percentiles (10, 20, 50, 80, and 90) of the per-packet delay distribution on path [src,dst]. (time units)
   * ‘Jitter’: Variance of the per-packet delay over the packets transmitted on path [src,dst].
 This is var(packet_delay)
 * ‘Flows’: List of dictionaries with performance measurements for each flow between node i and node j.
 Flows on each src-dst pair are indexed by a numerical ID (e.g., performance_matrix[0,1][‘Flows’][‘0’]).
 Note that all the flows of a src-dst pair follow the same path but may have different traffic distributions, thereby performance may vary between them.
 Each flow contains the following keys:
   * ‘PktsDrop’: packets dropped per time unit on the flow. (packets/time unit)
   * ‘AvgDelay’: average per-packet delay on the flow. (time units)
-  * ‘AvgLnDelay’: average of the neperian logarithm of the per-packet delay over the all packets transmitted on the flow. i.e., “avg(ln(packet_delay))”
   * ‘p10’, ‘p20’, ‘p50’, ‘p80’, ‘p90’: percentiles (10, 20, 50, 80, and 90) of the per-packet delay distribution on the flow. (time units)
   * ‘Jitter’: variance of the per-packet delay (i.e., jitter) on the flow. i.e., var(packet_delay)